Word of the Year 2020

 We cast our net wide to capture how English around the world expressed its own view, sometimes sharing the collective expressions for the phenomena endured globally this year, and at other times using regionally specific words and usages.

-This year we're offering a chance to take a look behind the scenes of our Word of the Year campaign and the great work our lexicographers do.
-Join:
+Take a look behind the scenes of our Word of the Year campaign and the great work our lexicographers do.
+Featuring:

 - Casper Grathwohl – Oxford Languages President